istio/istio.io/docs/concepts/mixer-config.md

 Here's how it all works:

-1. A request arrives and Mixer extracts the value of the identity attribute and produces the current lookup value.
+1. A request arrives and Mixer extracts the value of the identity attribute to produce the current lookup value.

-2. Mixer looks for all chunks of configuration whose subject matches the lookup value.
+2. Mixer looks for all blocks of configuration whose subject matches the lookup value.

-3. If Mixer finds multiple chunks that match, it keeps only the chunk that has the highest scope.
+3. If Mixer finds multiple blocks that match, it keeps only the block that has the highest scope.

 4. Mixer truncates the lowest element from the lookup value's dotted name.
 If the lookup value is not empty, then Mixer goes back to step 2 above.

-All the configs found in this process are combined together to form the final total set of configuration that is used to evaluate the current request.
+All the configs found in this process are combined together to form the final effective configuration that is used to evaluate the current request.

 ### Manifests